 Caveats and Errata

-- The Penguin Computing Arctica 4804IP switch does not support VRFs.
+- Switches using the Hurricane2 ASIC (such as the Penguin Computing Arctica 4804IP) do not support VRFs.

 - Table selection based on the incoming interface only; currently, packet attributes or output-interface-based selection are not available.

 - Setting the router ID outside of BGP via the

 router-idoption causes all BGP instances to get the same router ID.
 If you want each BGP instance to have its own router ID, specify the

 bgp router-id.
 If both are specified, the one under the BGP instance overrides the one provided outside BGP.